BabylonJS/Documentation/content/How_To/camera/Layermasks_and_Multi-Cam_Textures.md

 }
 ```

-See it in action: https://www.babylonjs-playground.com/pg/2GXKNW/revision/22
+See it in action here: <Playground id="#JU1DZP" title="Gun Sight Crosshair Example" description="A simple example of creating a gun sight crosshair using layermasks and two cameras." image="/img/playgroundsAndNMEs/divingDeeperLayerMasks1.jpg"/>